jenspets/qmk_userspace/users/jenspets/readme.md

 ### Base layers (Colemak-DH and Qwerty)

 The base layers (Colemak-DH and Qwerty) uses the homerow mods with the modifiers as GUI, ALT, CTRL, SHIFT layout with RALT/ AltGr on the bottom row.
 The AltGr is important for non-english language if the operating system's keymap is set to English International.
-In addition there are two hotkeys for temporary change layer to Lower, Raise, Adjust, Nav and Num.
+In addition there are hotkeys for temporary change layer to Lower, Raise, Adjust, Nav and Num.

 ### Lower